Albany Personal Injury Lawyer

 - Witnesses leave town, change address and phone number, or forget details.

 - Even the best personal injury lawyers need time to get the results they want

 Now that you understand the importance of acting fast, let’s review the different types of personal injury cases our Albany personal injury attorney handles.

 The Georgia Governor’s Office of Highway Safety, Dougherty County sees around 3,700 traffic accidents a year.
 Nearly half of these accidents result in injuries.
-Obviously, their victims are entitled to and deserve compensation.
+Accidents are the third leading cause of death in the U.S. Obviously, their victims are entitled to and deserve compensation.

 Although not as common as car accidents, we consider these the worst.
 Without the frame of a car, or the seat belt and airbags to protect them, pedestrians often incur serious injuries.
 From traumatic brain injury to broken bones and internal injuries, nothing is surprising in these cases.

 At Joe Durham Jr. P.C., we know how costly and painful treating such injuries can be.
 That is why we commit heart and soul to our clients.
 We take over all their case hassles to allow them to focus on their recovery.

 Our pedestrian accident lawyers’ mission becomes to obtain the compensation that will allow starting a new life.
 If you were the victim of a pedestrian accident contact us to find out what we can do for you!

 Although deemed environment-friendly and health-boosters, bicycles are not necessarily safe.
 No one knows that better than a bicycle accident lawyer.
 Bike lanes are not a guaranteed commodity in Albany, and drivers often do not respect bikers in traffic.
 When accidents occur, the bikers suffer the worst injuries.

 We help compensate bike accident injuries.
 From gathering evidence to negotiating with insurers and going to court, nothing scares us.
 We want to turn Albany into a place where bicyclists are safe in traffic.